roburrq/php-lab-one/dev-env-setup.md

    Step 2 - Launch MAMP and click `Start Servers`, you should see Apache and MySQL Servers running as seen below

    ![Alt text](./mamp_gui_on.png "Servers on")

+   *Note to Windows users*

+    - When you click `Start Servers` you may get a prompt that `port 80` is already in use,

+      if that happens click on `use next free port`, it will display the next port to use `e.g port 81`.

+      If you didn't get any prompt as described above, your port is `80`.

+    - In any case, take note of the port and anywhere you see `8888` in the rest of this guide replace it with your own port

+      as seen above.

    Step 3 - Click `Open WebStart page` to open the start page of your local web server.